You may also like

 Gender reassignment is legal in Iran.
 Yet like in other Muslim nations, it has been a taboo there as well.
-The remarkable news on gender reassignment in Iran came out in 2010, when the Iranian Legal Medicine Organization (ILMO) announced that 270 Iranians have a sex change each year.
-Fifty-six per cent of those with a ‘sexual disorder’ – an Iranian epithet for transsexuals and homosexuals – want to become females.
+The remarkable news on gender reassignment in Iran came out in 2010 when the Iranian Legal Medicine Organization (ILMO) announced that 270 Iranians have a sex change each year.
+Fifty-six percent of those with a ‘sexual disorder’ – an Iranian epithet for transsexuals and homosexuals – want to become females.

 There are differing views on what has made Tehran the world’s gender reassignment capital.
 Some suggest that the ban on homosexuality in Iran is the cause.
-Some even claim that homosexuals are being forced to undergo the surgical procedure, although no such cases have been reported.
+Some even claim that homosexuals are being forced to undergo surgical procedures, although no such cases have been reported.

 Legalizing gender reassignment began with a jurisprudential process.
 Ayatollah Khomeini‘s views played a key role in this regard.
 In the 1960s, he developed an argument on gender reassignment as one of the new phenomena (Omore Mostahdatheh) in Islamic jurisdiction.
-According to the fatwa (religious decree) he issued, gender reassignment is not inconsistent with Islamic jurisdiction.
+According to the fatwa (religious decree), he issued, gender reassignment is not inconsistent with Islamic jurisdiction.
 He viewed transsexuals as sick people who needed to be cured.

-Following the approval of ILMO’s specialists, s/he will be granted a sex change license which s/he can use to undergo the surgery at a hospital approved by the government.
+Following the approval of ILMO’s specialists, s/he will be granted a sex change license which s/he can use to undergo surgery at a hospital approved by the government.
 In Tehran alone, 13 doctors now specialize in the procedure.
 In addition, the government offers financial assistance.
 Last year, it allocated $647,000 to support sex-change patients.

-Yet several challenges remain with regards to state policies and social attitudes toward gender reassignment.
+Yet several challenges remain with regard to state policies and social attitudes toward gender reassignment.
 The first is the religious and hence cultural and social understanding of sexuality.
 Accordingly, there can only be males and females in heterosexual relationships, and anyone who deviates from this standard behaviourally or physiologically is sick and needs to be cured.

 The third is the stigma that is still attached to transsexuals, although this has softened somewhat since Ayatollah Khomeini’s decree.
 Despite significant modernization, Iranian society is still resistant to new realities perceived as opposing its religious beliefs.
 As such, the sexual identities of transsexuals and especially homosexuals are not accepted.
 This, in turn, creates barriers to a more open policy towards those with a ‘sexual disorder’.
 Initiatives have been launched to change public attitudes, but there is still a great deal to be done.